11DavidGR11/Advanced-Amplicon-Analysis/README.md

 Triple A is organised around the biological questions a study asks rather than around the statistical methods it uses.
-An analysis is offered when the experimental design can support it, and is locked — with an explanation of how to unlock it — when it cannot.
+An analysis is offered when the experimental design can support it, and is locked, with an explanation of how to unlock it, when it cannot.

 ## What it does